Inverted Capacity Extended Engineering Experiment(ICE3)

 What would happen if we inverted this capacity hierarchy?

-Imagine that the last-mile became a high bandwidth service (In the order of 10s to 100s of megabits per second - a feasible scenario given developments in passive optical networking).
-Imagine that town- and city-wide broadband IP access was provided as a common utility service (like electricity and gas).
+In this environment, we could image that town- and city-wide broadband IP access is provided as a common utility service (like electricity and gas).
 Every suburb's IP customers could be milliseconds (and only a few hops) away from each other.
 Every town library could run web-caches for their neighborhoods, revitalizing their roles as 21st century information repositories.

 ICE3 aims to characterize the performance and service quality impact of inverting the content and capacity hierarchy, with particular reference to the impact on the perceived performance of existing networked applications.